hibbitts-design/docsify-this/README.md

 ##### name

 Display the name for the website in a Docsify custom Sidebar (i.e. file '\_sidebar.md) with the optional **name** Docsify parameter, for example:
 https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-course-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar.md&loadNavbar=_navbar.md&search=true&name=CPT-363.
 When this parameter is provided it will be automatically used as the Browser tab title as well.
+Please note to use names with spaces they must be encoded, so "My Site" would be "My%20Site".
 Underscores may also be used to represent spaces.

 ##### page-title